blahner/BOLDMomentsDataset/README.md

 is available for download in this OpenNeuro repository:

 ### ./downloads/
-These bash scripts are a template to help you download the data you want from the BMD repository.
+These shell scripts demonstrate how to download the data you want from the BMD repository.
+Adapt these scripts as needed to download the specific parts of the dataset you want.
 Since the derivatives of this dataset are very large (mostly due to the 9 TR estimates per trial in version A), you will most likely NOT want to download all the data in the repository.
+We recommend using data in version B because it is a bit higher quality with better preprocessing registration and GLM analysis with GLMsingle (Prince et al., 2022).

 We have found the quickest and easiest ways to download the data are:
  - aws s3 sync --no-sign-request (aws command line interface, https://aws.amazon.com/cli/)